Ensenada Cruise Port Guide

 • Emergency contacts: Familiarize yourself with local emergency numbers.
 The general emergency number in Mexico is 911.

 • 1.3 COVID-19 & Mpox Considerations: No current surge.
 Most everyone is double vaccinated.
+No bird flu or egg shortage either!

 2. Transportation Options

 Once you’ve arrived at the Ensenada Cruise Port, you’ll need to decide how to get around.
-Fortunately, the city offers a variety of transportation options to suit your preferences and budget.
+Fortunately, the city offers a variety of transportation options to suit your mobility preferences and budget.

 2.1 Walking